peidevs/OpenDataBookClub/_posts/2016-03-05-Open-Data-Day.md

 #### Airplane
 * Nathan Murnaghan, Nitheen Rao
 * Working with Civil Aircraft Register Database
-* Comments on current site indicate data is undfriendly.
+* Comments on current site indicate data is unfriendly.
 * Team wanted to clean up data to make it much more usable.
 * Current site is 2 CSV files, hard to link together
 * Civil Private Aircrafts.
-* Pilots/Owners loooking for their own planes and were having trouble findiing their aircraft
+* Pilots/Owners loooking for their own planes and were having trouble finding their aircraft
 * Team created application which simplified the data and allowed the users to find/search aircrafts
 * Data was national
 * There was some data which needs cleanup.
-Showing data in this way it was easier to find bad data.
-Ex, licence expiry dates of 1900
+Showing data in this way it was easier to find bad data. e.g. license expiry dates of 1900
 * First time doing web app for the team.
 Learned AngularJS for the project

 #### Apple TV Street Condition